-X.2 MHDS Actor Options
+50.2 MHDS Actor Options

-Options that may be selected for each actor in this profile, if any, are listed in the Table X.2-1.
+Options that may be selected for each actor in this profile, if any, are listed in the Table 50.2-1.
 Dependencies between options, when applicable, are specified in notes.

-Actor

-Option Name
+Actor Option Name Reference

-Reference

-Document Registry

-Authorization Option
+Document Registry Authorization Option Section 50.2.1

-Section X.2.1

-Consent Manager Option (Note 1) Section X.2.2
+Consent Manager Option (Note 1) Section 50.2.2

-SVCM Validation Option Section X.2.3
+SVCM Validation Option Section 50.2.3

-Uncontained Reference Option Section X.2.4
+Uncontained Reference Option Section 50.2.4

-Table X.2-1: MHDS - Actors and Options
+Table 50.2-1: MHDS - Actors and Options

-Note 1: The Consent Manager Option requires the Authorization Option
+515 Note 1: The Consent Manager Option requires the Authorization Option

-X.2.1 Authorization Option
+50.2.1 Authorization Option

-The Document Registry SHALL be grouped with an IUA Resource Server actor to enforce OAuth Authorization decisions made by the grouped IUA Authorization Server.
-Thus, all accesses to the Document Registry must have a token issued by the IUA Authorization Server.
-These IUA Authorization Server decisions protect both requests from MHD Document Source for publication requests, and Document Consumer for access and disclosure requests.
+The Document Registry SHALL be grouped with an IUA Resource Server and IUA Authorization Server Actors.
+The IUA Resource Server enforces OAuth Authorization decisions made by the grouped IUA Authorization Server.
+Thus, all accesses to the Document Registry

+520 must have a token issued by the IUA Authorization Server.
+These IUA Authorization Server decisions protect both requests from MHD Document Source Actors for publication, and from MHD Document Consumer actors for access and disclosure.
 The rules used for this authorization decision are not defined in the MHDS Profile.
 See the Consent Manager Option for specific access control rules associated with that option.

-Figure X.2.1-1: Document Publication Process Flow with Authorization Option
+Figure 50.2.1-1: Document Publication Process Flow with Authorization Option

-X.2.2 Consent Manager Option
+50.2.2 Consent Manager Option

-- The Document Registry SHALL be grouped with an IUA Resource Server and the IUA Authorization Server in order to enforce simple Permit and Deny access patient specific privacy disclosure consents for Treatment purpose.
-The Consent Manager Option does not affect publication by Document Source to the Document Registry, but rather only affects disclosure activities between a Document Consumer and the Document Registry. - The grouped IUA Authorization Server would be used to manage the consent status and make authorization decisions based on the consent status.
+The Document Registry SHALL be grouped with an IUA Resource Server and the IUA Authorization Server in order to enforce simple Permit and Deny access patient specific privacy disclosure consents for Treatment purpose.
+The Consent Manager Option does not affect publication by Document Source to the Document Registry, but rather only affects disclosure activities between a Document Consumer and the Document Registry.

+The grouped IUA Authorization Server would be used to manage the consent status and make authorization decisions based on the consent status.
 The changing of the status is a functional requirement that is not defined by IHE.
 The IUA Resource Server that is grouped with the MHDS Document Registry would enforce these decisions.